MathePhysics/UROP-2022/README.md

 - SVM: Support Vector Machine for regression using radial basis function as kernel

-The neural network models are tuned with a built-in `BayesianOptimization` tuner in `Tensorflow`.
+The neural network models are tuned with a built-in `BayesianOptimization` tuner in `TensorFlow`.
 Both MLP models are trained for 100 epochs with a batch size of 32, while the BNN and MDN are trained for 500 epochs with a batch size of 128 to alleviate the effect of noisy gradients.
 The comparison with the Heston model using Monte Carlo simulation is excluded, as applying it to our data is infeasible due to the extremely long runtime.